Skip to content

 Color

-The embedded gradient editor uses the same seven interpolation modes (RGB, Linear sRGB, OKLab, OKLCh, HSV, Kubelka-Munk, Constant) and Hue Path control as the Gradient and Gradient Map nodes, so you can design perceptually smooth ramps or pigment-mixing palettes without dropping individual swatches by hand.
-The Swatch Count slider (2 to 32) sets how many evenly-spaced samples appear in the palette; the first and last swatches always equal the gradient endpoints.
+The gradient editor is the same one used by the Gradient and Gradient Map nodes, so all seven interpolation modes (RGB, Linear sRGB, OKLab, OKLCh, HSV, Kubelka-Munk, Constant) and the Hue Path control work the same way.
+This makes it easy to design perceptually smooth color ramps or pigment-mixing palettes without dropping individual swatches by hand.

 Palette NameText

-Default: My Palette Range: 128 chars
+Default: My Palette

 Gradient